cloudflare/cloudflare-docs/content/magic-transit/reference/egress.md

 ---
 pcx_content_type: concept
-title: Magic Transit egress
+title: Egress traffic
 ---

-# Magic Transit egress
+# Magic Transit egress traffic

 If you have implemented Magic Transit with egress traffic, below is a list of technical aspects you need to be aware of to create a successful connection to Cloudflare.